 Using information gleaned from PFIR’s state-of-the-art H1-B Visa Database, we found that General Motors hires little to any H1-B employees (Only 61 at their largest tech center in Warren, Michigan.)
 Those that are hired, are of high skill level, and are paid competitively for their fields.
 What is usually seen is the exact opposite: large amounts of lower skill workers being paid below average to compensate for the efficiency gap.
 Looking at the gathered evidence, this call for more American coders and STEM workers and put resources into training them appears genuine.
 As such, we here at Progressives for Immigration Reform applaud Mary’s call to action.
 America needs more honest corporate officials that don’t say one thing and then do another.
 It’s why we would also ask Barra to support reform of the H1-B Visa, in order to stop its exploitation by self-interested corporations and the abuse of foreign and American workers.

-If you would like to learn more about what companies in your area are hiring H1-B visa applicants, you can take a look at our online visa database at www.pfirreports.org, where you can search by state, city, zip code, and congressional district.
-You can then access the total annual wages, average salary, the experience level of the employee, and when the visa expires.
-Ask them why they’d rather hire a foreign worker with less experience than a bright-minded American college student, or a single-mother who worked nights to afford how to learn coding.
+If you want to take action, and know of a company in your area that hires H1-B visa applicants, ask them why they’d rather hire a foreign worker with less experience than a bright-minded American college student, or a single-mother who worked nights to afford how to learn coding.
 Ask them if they really care about this country, or if they just care about its money.